LBeul/solid-digitz/README.md

 - **SolidJS** as a super small build-size alternative for ReactJS
 - **TailwindCSS** for styling with utility classes & purging unused CSS
-- **Browserify** for bundling up the built JS modules into browser-used code

 ## Run dev locally